braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/overview.md

 alias: "/dnd/overview/"
 channel: email
 page_order: 0
-description: "This article covers how to set up and properly use the Drag-and-Drop Editor for email messages."
+description: "This article covers how to set up and properly use the drag-and-drop editor for email messages."
 tool:
   - Campaigns
   - Canvas
 ---

-# Drag-and-Drop Editor overview
+# Drag-and-drop editor overview

-> With the Drag-and-Drop Editor, you can create completely custom and personalized email messages in either campaigns or Canvas using the drag-and-drop editing experience.
+> With the drag-and-drop editor, you can create completely custom and personalized email messages in either campaigns or Canvas using the drag-and-drop editing experience.

 {% multi_lang_include video.html id="4dTrkxe8DLo" align="right" %}